lucky20511/EMV-Documents/transaction-process/overall-process.md

 \#It is the index to the subsequent \`READ RECORD\` APDU's

-\#It consists of group of four bytes, each group indicating a range of records.
+\#It consists of group of 4 bytes, each group indicating a range of records.

 ####